firmoholanda/ruby-enumerable-methods/readme.md

 # 📃 ruby-enumerable-methods

-this project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-on this project we are going to rebuild some ruby built-in enumerable methods by hand.
+In this project we are going to rebuild some ruby built-in enumerable methods.